 99.1 Genworth Financial Mortgage Insurance Pty.
-Ltd. Consolidated Financial Statements as of December 31, 2005 and 2004, and for the years ended December 31, 2005, 2004 and 2003 (with report of Independent Registered Public Accounting Firm) 99.2 Genworth Financial Mortgage Insurance Pty.
-Ltd. Unaudited Consolidated Financial Information as of September 30, 2006 and December 31, 2005 and for the nine months ended September 30, 2006 and 2005.
+Ltd. Consolidated Financial Statements as of December 31, 2006 and 2005, and for the years ended December 31, 2006, 2005 and 2004 (with report of Independent Registered Public Accounting Firm)

 SIGNATURES

 Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this Report to be signed on its behalf by the undersigned hereunto duly authorized.